jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Since biological adaptions and upgrades are evolution, I have termed human technological evolution Techvolution.
 This book is about inventing Techvolution, the philosophy to re-write the rules of society, to kill Darth Blockbuster, so regular people can solve problems with technological upgrades as smoothly in human society as evolution does in Nature.

 To make Techvolution a reality, you, the current extra, must join the fight.
-Human evolution depends on you picking the right side between an old ruling philosophy filled with rules to keep your frontline problems alive, and this new one that says solving real-life problems makes you a member of open-source, and your own hero.
+Human evolution depends on you picking the right side between an old ruling philosophy filled with rules to keep your frontline problems alive, and this new one that says you should get involved by using digital tools to solve your own problems and become your own hero.

 ## Cast of Ideas and Characters